Our Approach to Responsible Mining

 Eldorado’s Board of Directors is responsible for overseeing corporate governance and works with senior management to set long-term goals, develop strategy and monitor Eldorado’s progress toward achieving its goals, while providing independent and objective advice.
 They regularly evaluate our principal business risks and monitor the effectiveness of our risk management process.

 The Sustainability Committee oversees our policies, programs, practices and disclosures in the areas of environment, tailings management, sustainable development, climate change, health and safety, social performance, community relations, human rights and security.
 The Committee seeks assurance that Eldorado consistently promotes ethical, transparent and responsible behaviour, and meaningfully engages its stakeholders and communities.
-All committee members are independent.
+All Committee members are independent.
 The Sustainability Committee receives detailed quarterly reports for all sites and works with Eldorado leadership to suggest directives for senior management to pursue.
 The Board of Directors, including members of the Committee, periodically visit our sites for first-hand validation and interaction with our operations personnel.

 More information about Eldorado’s Board Committees is available at: